 - Overtime pay of at least time and a half for hours worked over 40 in a week or if they work on their day of rest

-- Eight weeks of maternity leave for the birth or adoption of a child
+- Eight weeks of parental leave for the birth or adoption of a child

 - A written employment agreement that includes their rate of pay, overtime pay rate, working hours, days of rest, sick days, vacation days, holidays, health insurance, severance, other benefits, job responsibilities, process for addressing grievances, right to workers’ compensation, and required notice for termination by the employer.